Charity Drive: Plot

-In the extreme heatwave, Michael Bluth (Jason Bateman) begins biking to work.
-After a poor investors meeting, Michael's assistant Kitty (Judy Greer) tells him that his family has been using their father George Sr.'s (Jeffrey Tambor) car.
-Upset, Michael speaks with his brother Gob (Will Arnett), who lies about driving it.
-He then speaks with his sister Lindsay (Portia de Rossi), who reveals she has volunteered to "dry" the wetlands.
-He bumps into his mother Lucille (Jessica Walter), who divulges that she plans on having her son Buster (Tony Hale) bid on her at a charity auction, trying to keep him away from her rival, and Buster's new girlfriend, Lucille Austero (Liza Minnelli).
+In an extreme heatwave, Michael Bluth begins biking to work.
+After a poor investors meeting, Michael's assistant Kitty tells him that his family has been using their father George Sr.'s car.
+Upset, Michael speaks with his brother Gob, who lies about driving it.
+He then speaks with his sister Lindsay, who reveals she has volunteered to "dry" the wetlands.
+He bumps into his mother Lucille, who divulges that she plans on having her son Buster bid on her at a charity auction, trying to keep him away from her rival, and Buster's new girlfriend, Lucille Austero.
 Buster gives the car keys to Michael, who finds it trashed.

 He drives to prison to speak with George Sr., inquiring about permits the company did not file.
 He instructs Michael to forcibly swap the files with a fake, telling him to make Gob do it.
-Michael and Gob reconcile, and, after hearing his father requested his help, Gob agrees to the plan, but not before forcing Michael to make his son George Michael (Michael Cera) agree to do whatever Gob wants.
+Michael and Gob reconcile, and, after hearing his father requested his help, Gob agrees to the plan, but not before forcing Michael to make his son George Michael agree to do whatever Gob wants.
 Lindsay joins a group of activists for the wetlands, and calls Michael to boast about how much more charitable she is compared to him.
 Accepting her challenge, Michael picks up a woman at the bus stop, Helen, believing she is Lucille's housekeeper Lupe, and drives her around.
 When she sees the messy car, Helen assumes Michael is planning to kill her, and she flees to the wetlands, confusing Michael.
 Lucille Austero visits the Bluth residence, not finding Buster, who she assumed was planning a romantic gesture for her, leaving her disappointed.

-Gob fails to swap the files, and instructs George Michael and his niece Maeby (Alia Shawkat) to break into the permit office and finish the task.
+Gob fails to swap the files, and instructs George Michael and his niece Maeby to break into the permit office and finish the task.
 At the office, George Michael and Maeby are caught, but he promises to take the blame, and is subsequently imprisoned.
 At the auction, Buster arrives late, accidentally bidding $10,000 on Lucille Austero, having heard the word Lucille being called and assuming they were referring to his mother.
 Lindsay also arrives at the auction, and Michael, feeling sympathetic that no one is bidding on her, bids $1,000.
 After leaving the auction, Michael is arrested for Helen's kidnapping, and meets with George Michael in a police car.